-The odds ‘n’ ends were combined with small amounts of spices and molasses to create a modestly sweet dessert.
+The odds and ends were combined with small amounts of spices and molasses to create a modest dessert.

 The ingredients are mixed together and then pressed into a greased mold.
 There are pudding molds made precisely for this purpose, which look like small, handled buckets with tight-fitting lids.
-Back in the ’30s, thrifty home cooks would use what they had on hand for a mold, often empty baking powder cans!
+In the ’30s, thrifty home cooks would use what they had on hand for a mold, often empty baking powder cans!

 When done, the pudding is inverted onto a serving plate and drizzled with a simple sauce.
 It’s a delicious and unique-for-today dessert: a soft and very moist cake full of plump fruits and warming spices.
 Try these comforting depression-era desserts.